Übersicht

 in the latest IT but in "soft" organisational mechanisms for promoting

 knowledge.
-The best CKOs fulfil four roles: entrepreneur (willing to champion
+The best CKOs fulfil four roles: entrepreneur (willing to

-risky new initiatives); consultant (able to match new ideas with business
+risky new initiatives); consultant (able to match new ideas with

 needs); technologist (fully IT-literate); and environmentalist (able to

 design settings and processes to maximise knowledge).
-While most hope that
+While most hope

-once knowledge management becomes ingrained in the company their role will
+once knowledge management becomes ingrained in the company their role

 be finished, the transitional period is taking longer than expected.